John Boehner: Speaker of the House (2011–2015)

 The Republicans won a majority in the House of Representatives during the 2010 midterm elections, with a net gain of 63 seats.
 During his solemn victory speech, Boehner broke into tears when talking about "economic freedom, individual liberty and personal responsibility...I hold these values dear because I've lived them...I've spent my whole life chasing the American Dream".
 On November 17, 2010, Boehner was unanimously chosen by the House Republicans as their nominee for Speaker, all but assuring his formal election to the post when the new Congress convened with a Republican majority in January 2011.
-He received the gavel from outgoing Speaker Pelosi on Wednesday, January 5, 2011.
+He received the gavel from outgoing speaker Pelosi on Wednesday, January 5, 2011.
 He was the first Speaker from Ohio since fellow Republicans Nicholas Longworth (1925 to 1931) and J. Warren Keifer (1881 to 1883).
-He was also the first Speaker who has served both as majority and minority floor leader for his party since Texas Democrat Sam Rayburn.
+He was also the first speaker who has served both as majority and minority floor leader for his party since Texas Democrat Sam Rayburn.

 As Speaker, he was still the leader of the House Republicans.
-However, by tradition, he normally did not take part in debate, although he had the right to do so, and almost never voted from the floor.
-He was not a member of any House committees during his Speakership.
+However, by tradition, he normally did not take part in debate, although he had the right to do so, and rarely voted from the floor.
+He was not a member of any House committees during his speakership.

 Boehner was narrowly re-elected as Speaker of the House on January 3, 2013, at the beginning of the 113th United States Congress.
 He received 220 votes, needing 214 to win.

-In July 2014, Boehner moved forward on a lawsuit to force the President to impose penalties on companies who failed to provide health care coverage for their employees.
+In July 2014, Boehner moved forward on a lawsuit to force the President to impose penalties on companies who failed to provide healthcare coverage for their employees.
 Boehner had pressed for legislation to delay this mandate the previous year.
 The third law firm selected finally filed the suit in November 2014, after Boehner criticized Obama's unilateral moves on immigration policy.